hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-5.md

     <div class="image-container">
         <img src='/images/project5_18.png' alt="Image Alt Text">
         <figcaption><span class="fig-caption">Fig.3</span>: With the assumption that the two parameters, 'd' and 'Jth', are variable, while the parameter 't' remains constant, the bandwidth diagram is generated using the Plot-3D command in Wolfram Mathematica.
-As illustrated in the plot, Δλ is observed to be responsive to variations in both 'd' and 'Jth' in this particular scenario.</figcaption>
+As illustrated in the plot, Δλ is observed to be responsive to variations in both 'd' and 'Jth' in this particular scenario.
+These changes peak when 'Jth' values exceed 1x10^6 amperes per square and 'd' values are below 40 nm.</figcaption>
     </div>

     <div class="image-container">